 There are many patients who live with a chronic indwelling ureteral stent.
-Frequent ureteral stent complications include lower urinary tract symptoms, stent migration, encrustation, ureteric injury, forgotten stent, urinary tract infection and sepsis.
-Important characteristics of the ideal ureteral stent include ease of insertion and exchange, resistance to migration, tolerability, patency, resistance to encrustation, ability to remain non-refluxing, radio-opacity, biocompatibility and biodurability, as well as affordability and reduced rate of infection.3
+Frequent ureteral stent complications include lower urinary tract symptoms, stent migration, encrustation, ureteric injury, forgotten stent, UTI, and sepsis.
+Important characteristics of the ideal ureteral stent include ease of insertion and exchange, resistance to migration, tolerability, patency, resistance to encrustation, ability to remain non-refluxing, radiopacity, biocompatibility, and biodurability, as well as affordability and reduced rate of infection.2

-A frequently expressed concern with the insertion of ureteral stents is the formation of biofilm on these foreign bodies, with the associated potential for developing infection and sepsis as a consequence.
-However, multiple studies have not been able to show a correlation between the presence of biofilm on indwelling ureteral stents and the development of urinary tract infection.
-In a study of 102 stented patients, biofilm was found in about 30% of patients, however only 13.3% had bacteria (and not necessarily symptomatic urinary tract infection) identified on urine culture at the time of stent removal.8 Other studies have however identified a range of biofilm formation of 58.5% to 82.9%, with a lower rate of biofilm in stents kept <1 month and a higher one in stents left indwelling > 3 months.^{2,4} Moreover, the presence of bacterial biofilm has not been associated with the presence of stent symptoms, and long-term stenting is still a viable treatment option for some patients that require urinary derivation.
-In a retrospective cohort of 529 patients who underwent stent insertion for a variety of indications over a period of 12 months, sepsis occurred in 4.3% of patients.3 Interestingly, sepsis was documented in this cohort only in patients who underwent ureteral stent insertion for obstructive calculi.3
+A frequently expressed concern with the insertion of ureteral stents is the formation of biofilm on these foreign bodies, with the associated potential

+Table 4.
+Management choice of respondents by specialty Management Endourologists Community urologists Urology trainees Other urology specialists Non-urology specialists Antibiotics and same stent exchange schedule 89 (84.0%) 70 (80.5%) 69 (75.0%) 76 (82.6%) 10 (52.6%) Urgent stent exchange and antibiotics 17 (16.0%) 13 (15.0%) 19 (20.7%) 12 (13.0%) 8 (42.1%) Other answers 0 4 (4.5%) 4 (4.3%) 4 (4.3%) 1 (5.3%) Total 106 87 92 92 19 Comparison of management by specialty р Endourologists vs. other urology participants 0.0864 Urology trainee vs. other urology participants 0.2862 Urology participants vs non-urology participants 0.0111 for developing infection and sepsis as a consequence; however, multiple studies have not been able to show a correlation between the presence of biofilm on indwelling ureteral stents and the development of UTI.6 In a study of 102 stented patients, biofilm was found in about 30% of patients but only 13.3% had bacteria (and not necessarily symptomatic UTI) identified on urine culture at the time of stent removal.7 However, other studies have identified a biofilm formation rate of 58.5-82.9%, with a lower rate of biofilm in stents kept < I month and a higher one in stents left indwelling >3 months.
+1,3 Moreover, the presence of bacterial biofilm has not been associated with the presence of stent symptoms, and long-term stenting is still a viable treatment option for some patients that require urinary derivation.8 In a retrospective cohort of 529 patients who underwent stent insertion for a variety of indications over a period of 12 months, sepsis occurred in 4.3% of patients.
+Interestingly, sepsis was documented in this cohort only in patients who underwent ureteral stent insertion for obstructive calculi.2